vortexntnu/vortex-asv/sensors/bms/readme.md

 ## Startup service

+Note: The .service file may need to be edited in order to source the setup.bash file from the correct workspace.

-This package also contains a .service script for running the node on startup.
+This package also contains a .service file for running the node on startup.
 To enable this, just run (from this directory)
 ```
 sudo cp startup_script/bms_startup.service /etc/systemd/system/bms_startup.service
 ```